NowCPA — Chartered Professional Accountants

 • Growing companies managing payroll, inventory, or multiple users.

-• Business owners who want real-time insights, and easier collaboration with their accountants.
+• Business owners wanting real-time insights and easier collaboration with accountants.

-In short, if you handle transactions, accounting software isn’t a luxury, it’s the foundation for making smart financial decisions.
+If you handle transactions, accounting software is foundational for making smart financial decisions.

 The Right Time to Start Using Accounting Software

-It is best to implement accounting software before financial management becomes overwhelming.
-We find that this usually happens when businesses need to track GST (usually when your annual sales approach the $30,000 GST/HST threshold), or when you find yourself spending several hours each month tracking expenses.
-It also becomes essential once you begin hiring staff or contractors, since payroll adds a new layer of complexity.
+Implement accounting software before financial management becomes overwhelming.
+This typically happens when businesses need to track GST (usually when annual sales approach the $30,000 GST/HST threshold) or when you spend several hours monthly tracking expenses.
+It becomes essential once you hire staff or contractors, since payroll adds complexity.

 If you plan to apply for loans or attract investors, maintaining clean, accurate records becomes even more important.
-And finally, if you want the confidence of knowing your financial data is always current and accessible, adopting accounting software will give you that peace of mind.
+If you want current, accessible financial data, adopting accounting software provides peace of mind.

 Data Security in Cloud Accounting